Lemoncode/preact-playground-typescript/00 app/README.md

 Let's create a hello world preact application

-# Preqrequisites
+# Prerequisites

-TODO: Add install node version etc...
+Ensure you have installed nodejs at least version 8.1.1.

 # Steps